-As of the 31st of December 2023, 100 % of the instruments in portfolio (cash excluded) were ranked at least 5 Clovers according to the proprietary BNP Paribas Wealth Management ESG scoring methodology.
+From the 2024 annual average based on quarterly data, 100 % of the instruments in portfolio (cash excluded) were ranked at least 5 Clovers according to the proprietary BNP Paribas Wealth Management ESG scoring methodology.

-The average number of clovers was 7 at the end of 2023.
+The average number of clovers was 7 at the end of 2024.